Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 0 upgraded, 0 newly installed, 0 to remove and 10 not upgraded.
 ```

-Finally, the time to install tensorflow under installing prerequisite software like pip or pip3 and so on
+Finally,it's time to install tensorflow under installing prerequisite software like pip or pip3 and so on

 In order to install tensorflow, choose one of the following commands.